VDuda/Rayls-Anchor/DEMO_SCRIPT.md

 ### Scene 1: Introduction (15 seconds)
 **Say**:
 > "Rayls Anchor is a Polygon-inspired checkpoint bridge that brings Rayls Public Chain state to Ethereum in under 60 seconds.
-This solves the trust-minimized verification problem highlighted in the hackathon wiki."
+This solves the Tradfi to Defi divide as part of this hackathon."

 **Show**: README.md with architecture diagram